knpuniversity/javascript/knpu/ep1-basics/data-attribute.md

-# Data Attribute
+# A Great Place to Hide Things!
+The data- Attributes

-Time to finally hook up the AJAX and actually delete one of these rows.
-I already took care of the server side for us.
-If you want to look at it, it's inside of the source app under controller directory, repLogController.
-I have a number of different restful API endpoints and one of them is called, deleteRepLogAction.
-We pass a /reps/the ID of the rep and then it deletes it from the database and returns a blank response.
-Pretty simple.
-As long as we hit this endpoint with the right ID with a delete method we'll be fine.
+Time to *finally* hook up the AJAX and actually delete one of these rows!
+As an early birthday gift, I already took care of the server side for us.
+If you want to check it out, it's inside of the `src/AppBundle/Controller` directory: `RepLogController`.

-In index.html.twig, inside of a listener, how can we get the URL to this particular row?
-For example, what is the ID of this particular repLog?
-Well, we don't really know.
-We know that this link is being clicked, but this link doesn't give us any information about which repLog is being clicked or what it's URL to the delete endpoint is.
-This is a really common thing.
-When you want to attach extra meta data to your DOM, so that in JavaScript, you can read it and take action.
-There actually a proper way to attach extra information to your DOM, and it's via the data attribute.
-It's not something invented.
-The rule actually says you are allowed to add data attributes that start with data- and then lowercase letters afterwards.
-In this case, we'll set one to data-URL equals and I'll use the symphony way of linking, which is to say repLog delete the name of that endpoint and then pass it ID and then repLog.ID.
-We now have the URL to that endpoint on the anchor tag itself.
+I have a bunch of different RESTful API endpoints and one is called, `deleteRepLogAction`.
+As long as we make a `DELETE` request to `/reps/ID-of-the-rep`, it'll delete it and return a blank response.
+Happy birthday!

+Back in `index.html.twig`, inside of our listener function, how can we get figure out the DELETE URL for *this* row?
+Or, even more simply, what's the ID of *this* particular RepLog?
+Well, I have no idea!
+Yay!

+We know that this link is being clicked, but it doesn't give us any information about the RepLog itself, like its ID or delete URL.

+## Adding a data-url Attribute

+This is a *really* common problem: when you want to attach extra metadata to your DOM, so that you can read it in JavaScript.
+And guess what!
+There's an official, standard, proper way to do this!
+It's via a data attribute.
+Yep, according to the silly "rules" of the web, you're not really supposed to invent new attributes for your elements.
+Well, unless the attribute starts with `data-`, followed by lowercase letters.
+That's *totally* allowed!

+For example, add an attribute called `data-url` and set it equal to the DELETE URL for *this* RepLog.
+The Symfony way of generating this is with `path()`, the name of the route - `rep_log_delete` - and the id: `repLog.id`.

+## Reading data- Attributes

-Now down below to fetch it, we can simply say var delete URL equals this, which we now know is the link, the anchor, .dataURL.
-That's a little bit of JQuery magic.
-It allows you to read any of your data attributes by using this nice data function.
-Awesome.
-Then the AJAX call is really simple.
-I'll use $.AJAX, set URL to delete URL, method to delete, and we'll set up a success function down here.
-Now with the success function what we probably want to have happen is that entire row should probably disappear.
+Sweet!
+To read that in JavaScript, simply say `var deleteUrl = $(this)`, which we know is the link, `.data('url')`.

+That's a little bit of jQuery magic: it's a shortcut that allows you to read any of your data attributes.
+Finally, the AJAX call is really simple!
+I'll use `$.ajax`, set `url` to `deleteUrl`, method to `DELETE`, and add a `success` function.

-To find the row, I'll say var $row equals this, again the link, .closest TR.
-So the closest function starts with your link and actually goes up until it finds an element matching that, so that will find our TR element.
-Notice again I'm using $row, because this is going to be a Jquery object.
-Inside the success, we'll say row.fadeout for a little bit of fancy.
+Hmm, so after this finishes, we probably want the *entire* row to disappear.
+Above the AJAX call, find the row with `$row = $(this).closest('tr')`.
+In other words, start with the link, and go up the DOM tree until you find a `tr` element.
+Oh, and reminder, this is `$row` because this is a jQuery object!
+Inside `success`, say `$row.fadeOut()` for just a *little* bit of fancy.

-Cool, try that out.
+Ok, try that out!
 Refresh, delete my coffee cup and life is good.
-If I refresh, everything is still gone.
-The only problem is, you'll notice if I delete my coffee cup here, the total weight doesn't change on the bottom.
-It doesn't change until we actually refresh the page and that's kind of lame.
-I'll re add my coffee cup and let's fix that.
+And if I refresh, it's truly gone.
+Oh, but dang, if I delete my cup of coffee record, the total weight at the bottom does *not* change.
+I need to refresh the page to do that.
+LAME!
+I'll re-add my coffee cup.
+Now, let's fix that!

+## Adding data-weight metadata

-There are a few different ways to do this.
-If we ...
-Somehow knew what the weight was for this specific row then we could read the total weight and just subtract the weight that's being deleted right now.
-It'd be a very easy JavaScript way of doing it, but when we're inside of this function here, we don't really know what the weight is of our particular row.
-Sure, we could, I guess read the HTML of the third column, but that's not a good solution because what if the weight becomes the fourth column?
-There's a better way to do it.
-Again, it goes back to that data attribute.
+If we somehow knew what the weight was for *this* specific row, we could read the total weight and just subtract it when it's deleted.
+So how can we figure out the weight of the row?
+Well, we could just read the HTML of the third column... but that's not a *great* solution.
+Instead, why not use another `data-` attribute?

-A better way is to go up to our row and add a data-weight.
-So hey, anybody needs to read the weight for this particular row, we'll just print it right here with repLog.TotalWeightLifted.
-Also, so we know which TH down here to update, I'll add a JS class js-total-weight.
-Now we can read this number and we can read this number for the one that was deleted.
-We can subtract them.
-Damn it ...

-Let's do it.
-Before the AJAX call and this is actually important and we'll talk about why later.
-Let's find the total weight container.
-The TH that contains the total weight.
-We'll say table.find js-total-weight.
-Next we can say var.NewWeight.
-We know this is going to be totalweight.container.html, kind of a lazy way to get the current number of the total weight minus row.data and we can read the new data-weight attribute.

-Finally, inside success here, we can say totalweightcontainer.html equals the new weight.
+On the `<tr>` element, add a `data-weight` attribute set to `repLog.totalWeightLifted`.
+Also, so that we know *which* `th` to update add a class: `js-total-weight`

+Let's hook this up! *Before* the AJAX call - that's important, we'll find out why soon - find the total weight container by saying `$table.find('js-total-weight')`.
+Next add `var newWeight` set to `$totalWeightContainer.html() - $row.data('weight')`.

+Use that inside `success`: `$totalWeightContainer.html(newWeight)`.

 Let's give this fanciness a try.
 Go back refresh.
 459?
 Hit delete, it's gone.
-454, we got it.
+454.
+We got it!